Gilgamech/website/Gillogisms.md

 1. There is nothing wrong with your television set - and if there is, we didn't cause it.
 (Paraphrase of The Outer Limits opening to limit their liability.)
 1. There is the concept that humans are illogical and operate based on illogical emotions.
 But then how did humans develop logic to compare to our emotions and find the latter illogical?
 Power corrupts, but people have different types and levels of corruption, and a goal for human governance is for the least-corruptible to have power.
 And as corporate governance is a type of human governance, so too should corporations seek leaders who are highly resistent to corruption.
 1. TherMOMeter
-1. They say 'break a leg' because 'good luck' is bad luck and they want you to be 'in the cast'.
 1. Things remain mostly the same.
 How we perceive things changing tells us much about how we, ourselves, are changing. - 2006
 1. Things should either be always too large, or always too small.
-Avoid things which are both too big AND too small, as this is an antipattern.
+Avoid things which are both too big AND too small. - 2021
 1. Thomas Sowell accidentally makes a great point: 30 year olds are more mature than 70 year olds because the former haven't surrounded themselves with (as many) yes people yet.
 (Think of young Michael Jackson vs older.)
 1. Those who can, should, for others cannot.
 (Should they?)
 The real power lay not in being able to do something, but in gatekeeping - deciding whether or not it should be done.
 1. Time Being's name is Nick, which is why people say 'the Nick of Time'.
 Sometimes people do things for the Time Being, and they say 'For the Time Being...'